 SLSA have developed work cards and suggested scenarios that assessors and authorised delegates may use to process skills maintenance checks during quieter times on routine patrol activities.
-The work cards are accessible in the SLS Members Area Document Library.
-This learning technique is a valuable, pro-active way to revise and further develop skills throughout scheduled patrols.
+The work cards are accessible in the SLS Members Area Document Library, to find these use the search term; skills maintenance work card.
+This learning technique is a valuable, proactive way to revise and further develop skills throughout scheduled patrols.